hbsullivan/CSharpCellar/README.md

 * 2:30-3:00 -- WIP: Trying to install Tailwind
 * 3:00-3:45 -- Project broke.
 Not sure what's wrong.
 * 3:45-4:15 -- Fixed project.
 Tailwind not installed.
+* 4:15-4:45 -- EOD: Re-visit figma and plan for next week